Semantically Adversarial Scenario Generation with Explicit Knowledge Guidance: Introduction

 \section{Introduction}

+According to the report published by the California Department of Motor Vehicle~\citep{disengagement}, there were at least five companies (Waymo, Cruise, AutoX, Pony.AI, Argo.AI) that made their autonomous vehicles (AVs) drive more than 10,000 miles without disengagement.
+It is a great achievement that current AVs perform well in normal cases trained by hundreds of millions of miles of training.
+However, we are still unsure about their safety and robustness in rare but critical driving scenes, e.g., the perception system fails to detect a pedestrian that is partially blocked by a surrounding vehicle.
+One promising solution could be artificially generating driving scenes in simulations to find potential failures of AV systems.
+The biggest difficulty of creating such adversarial scenes is incorporating traffic rules and semantic knowledge to make the generation realistic and controllable.

-The recent breakthrough in machine learning enables us to learn complex distributions behind data with sophisticated models.
-These models help us understand the data generation process, so as to realize controllable data generation \cite{abdal2019image2stylegan, tripp2020sample, ding2021multimodal}.
-Deep Generative Models (DGMs) \cite{goodfellow2014generative, kingma2013auto, dinh2016density}, which approximate the data distribution with neural networks (NN), are representative methods to generate data targeting a specific style, category, or attribute.
-However, existing controllable generative models focus on manipulating implicit patterns in the neuron or feature level.
-For instance, \cite{bau2020understanding} dissects DGMs to build the relationship between neurons and generated data, while \cite{plumerault2020controlling} interpolates in the latent space to obtain vectors that control the poses of objects.
-One main limitation of these existing models is that they cannot explicitly incorporate unseen semantic rules, which may lead to meaningless generated data that violates common sense.
-For example, to build diverse scenes for training autonomous vehicles, the generated cars should follow semantic traffic rules and physical laws, which cannot be enforced by directly manipulating neurons.
-In light of the limitations of previous work, we aim to develop a structured generative framework to integrate explicit knowledge \cite{dienes1999theory} during the generation process and thus control the generated scene to be compliant to semantic knowledge rules.
+The recent breakthrough in machine learning enables us to learn complex distributions with sophisticated models, which uncover the data generation process so as to achieve controllable data generation~\citep{abdal2019image2stylegan, tripp2020sample, ding2021multimodal}.
+Deep Generative Models (DGMs)~\citep{goodfellow2014generative, kingma2013auto}, approximating the data distribution with neural networks (NN), are representative methods to generate data targeting a specific style or category.
+However, existing controllable generative models focus on manipulating implicit patterns at the neuron or feature level.
+For instance, \citep{bau2020understanding} dissects DGMs to build the relationship between neurons and generated data, while~\citep{plumerault2020controlling} interpolates in the latent space to obtain vectors that control the poses of objects.
+One main limitation is that they cannot explicitly incorporate semantic rules, e.g., cars follow the direction of lanes, which may lead to meaningless data that violates common sense.
+In light of the limitation, we aim to develop a structural generative framework to integrate explicit knowledge~\citep{dienes1999theory} during the generation process and thus control the generated driving scene to be compliant with semantic rules.